DDP-Projekt/Bedienungsanleitung/content/EN/Einstieg/Installation.md

 On Windows, simply right-click on the archive and select "Extract All".
 On Linux use the `$tar` command.

 After extracting, you should see the correspondingly unzipped folder.
-It may be that it's nested (i.e. DDP-0.0.1-windows-amd64/DDP-0.0.1-windows-amd64).
-If this happened, move the folder to the correct location BEFORE INSTALLING.
+It may be that it's nested (i.e. `DDP-0.0.1-windows-amd64/DDP-0.0.1-windows-amd64`).
+If this happened, move the folder to the correct location **BEFORE INSTALLING**.
-The name of the folder doesn't matter, so feel free to rename it from DDP-0.0.1-windows-amd64 to just DDP.
+The name of the folder doesn't matter, so feel free to rename it from `DDP-0.0.1-windows-amd64` to just `DDP`.

 ## 3. Install